oin the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

 Dr Jane Williams

-This is such a good question and one parents will often ask at BabyROO / GymbaROO.
+This is such a good question and one parents will often ask at GymbaROO-KindyROO.
 The answer is fascinating.

 When a child develops a preferred hand (or handedness) is linked to the development of the brain.
 In most cases, your little one should not be right- or left-handed in the first two years of life and this is why.